pia-fml1/DeepFake-Voice-Cloning/README.md

 **Speech-to-Text & Lip-Syncing Pipeline**
+<span style="font-size:20px;">This is larger text.</span>

 🚀 Features
-Translation Support: Translates extracted text into the target language (optional).
+# Translation Support: Translates extracted text into the target language (optional).
-Text-to-Speech (TTS): Converts translated text into natural-sounding speech.
+# Text-to-Speech (TTS): Converts translated text into natural-sounding speech.
-Lip-Syncing: Uses Wav2Lip to sync generated audio with the speaker's lip movements in the video.
+# Lip-Syncing: Uses Wav2Lip to sync generated audio with the speaker's lip movements in the video.
-Video Generation: Combines audio and video using FFMPEG for final output.
+# Video Generation: Combines audio and video using FFMPEG for final output.